schmettow/New_Stats/docs/Getting_started_with_R.md

 ```

 ```
-## [1] 2.02
+## [1] 2.06
 ```

 The `rnorm` command *produces* a vector of length 100 from three values.
 More precisely, it does 100 random draws from a normal distribution with mean 2 and an SD of 1.
 The `mean` command takes the collection and *reduces* it to a single value.
 By the way, this is precisely, what we call *a statistic: a single quantity that characterizes a collection of quantities*.

-### Basic object types
+### Classes

 Objects can be of various *classes*.
-In R the common basic classes are: logical, factor, character, integer and numeric.
-Besides that, programmers can define their own complex classes, for example, to store the results of regression models.
+In R the basic classes are: logical, factor, character, integer and numeric.
+Advanced  programmers can create their own  classes, for example, to store the results of an estimation into an object.

+In most programming languages, basic objects contain one number or one character string.
+If you have a line of object to handle, you have to store them in lists.
+In statistical computing it is the common case

 Objects of type *logical* store the two levels `TRUE`, `FALSE`, like presence or absence of a treatment, or passed and failed test items.
 With Boolean operators one can compute new logical values, for example